cindy-pi/EKSClass/README.md

 - **Deploying an EKS Cluster via Command Line**: Learn the intricacies of deploying a Kubernetes cluster in AWS, emphasizing repeatability, quality, and speed.

 ## Hands-On Tasks
 1. **Terraform Installation & Setup**: Install Terraform and set up `aws.tf` with your AWS credentials.
+  For this workshop, we will use a webtty console to access each student's lab environment.
+This means there's no need to install anything on your computer except a web browser.
+All code and credentials will be provided for you, ensuring a seamless and hassle-free learning experience.

 2. **Step-by-Step Terraform Guide**: Progressively create `.tf` files for deploying an EKS cluster, covering VPC, subnets, IAM roles & policies, EKS setup, Node Group, Nginx, and load balancers.
 3. **Launching Your Website**: Deploy and access your website on the EKS cluster.
 4. **Cleanup**: End the workshop by safely destroying the created cluster using `terraform destroy`.